-Translabyrinthine, which involves making an incision behind the ear and removing the bone behind the ear and some of the middle ear.
+- Translabyrinthine, which involves making an incision behind the ear and removing the bone behind the ear and some of the middle ear.
+This procedure is used for tumors larger than 3 centimeters.
 The upside of this approach is that it allows the surgeon to see an important cranial nerve (the facial nerve) clearly before removing the tumor.
 The downside of this technique is that it results in permanent hearing loss.

-Retrosigmoid/sub-occipital, which involves exposing the back of the tumor by opening the skull near the back of the head.
-This approach can be used for removing large tumors and offers the possibility of preserving hearing.
+- Retrosigmoid/sub-occipital, which involves exposing the back of the tumor by opening the skull near the back of the head.
+This approach can be used for removing tumors of any size and offers the possibility of preserving hearing.